 An almost-daily look back at how the Philadelphia Flyers have fared on this day, recalling some of the more memorable moments, achievements, and events that shaped the organization throughout the club's storied history

-The Flyers have compiled a 6-6-4-2 record in eighteen November 18 contests.
+The Flyers have compiled a 6-6-4-2 record in 18 all-time November 18 contests.
 The team has suffered tough losses in three of the last four outings on this day (1-2-0-1), losing a two-goal lead late in the third period in an eventual overtime loss to the Atlanta Thrashers in 2005, a 6-1 blowout loss to the San Jose Sharks in 2006, and a ridiculous 8-7 loss to the Tampa Bay Lightning in 2010.

 1971 -- Simon Nolet scored early in the second period to give Bruce Gamble the only offensive support he would need during a 32-save shutout performance in a 2-0 whitewash of the Los Angeles Kings at the Spectrum.

 Jean-Guy Gendron added an insurance marker late in the third to close out the scoring.

 It was the first shutout in a Flyers' uniform for Gamble since being acquired as part of the return for Bernie Parent in a January, 1971 trade with the Toronto Maple Leafs.

 1982 -- Ron Flockhart snapped a 2-2 tie early in the third period and Pelle Lindbergh stoned Lanny McDonald on a penalty shot two minutes later to preserve a 3-2 triumph over the Calgary Flames at the Spectrum.

 Goals by McDonald and Dave Hindmarch in a 54-second span gave the visitors a 2-0 lead early in the opening frame, before Bill Barber and Lindsay Carson rallied Philadelphia to a 2-2 deadlock before the first intermission.